v2client Integration Guide

 Ready for Production

-Once your test verification completes successfully, your integration is ready for production use!
+Once your test verification completes successfully and you can retrieve the results, your integration is ready for production use!